iobis/manual/ipt.md

 Then select the type of data you are uploading: Occurrence, Checklist, Sampling-Event (i.e. Event Core), Metadata only, or Other.
 Note that [Checklist datasets](https://www.gbif.org/data-quality-requirements-checklists) are accepted by GBIF, but not currently implemented in OBIS.
 However, you can still have checklist data hosted on OBIS IPTs.

 You can also create an entirely new resource by uploading an existing archived resource.
-See the IPT manual section [Upload a DwC-A](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#upload-a-darwin-core-archive) for instructions.
+See the IPT manual section [Upload a Darwin Core-Archive](https://ipt.gbif.org/manual/en/ipt/latest/manage-resources#upload-a-darwin-core-archive) for instructions.

 Please note the IPT has a 100MB file upload limit, however, there is no limit to the size of a Darwin Core Archive that the IPT can export/publish.
-Refer to the [File upload](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#file-upload) section in the IPT manual, to find out how to work around the file upload limit.
+Refer to [this note](https://ipt.gbif.org/manual/en/ipt/latest/manage-resources#upload-limits) in the IPT manual to find out how to work around the file upload limit.

 Once you have created your resource, you will see an empty resource overview page.